 Antennaria dioica photograph by Carmona Rodriguez.

-It is best to plant Antennaria just below the soil, with a spacing of approximately 30 centimeters.
+It is best to plant Antennaria just below the soil, with a spacing of approximately 30 centimeters (one foot).

 Cat’s ears should be sown out in late winter or early spring when a lightly frost is still possible.

 Cat’s ears/Ladies-tobacco prefer to be grown in full sunlight.